Hashtag United F.C.: Stadium

 After joining the Eastern Counties League, the club began playing at the Coles Park Stadium, groundsharing with Haringey Borough.
 In April 2019, following promotion to the Essex Senior League, Hashtag United announced that the club would move to Tilbury's Chadfields for the 2019–20 season.
 In March 2020 the club stated that they would move to the Len Salmon Stadium, home of Bowers & Pitsea, for the 2020–21 season.
 Since the merger, the women's team played at Canvey Island's Park Lane ground; but in April 2022, it was announced that the Women's team would move to Aveley's Parkside Ground from the 2022–23 season.
 In February 2024 it was announced that the men's team would be joining the women's at Parkside from the start of the 2024–25 season.
+In January 2026 they announced they would have a long-term agreement with Redbridge to groundshare at the Oakside Stadium from summer 2026.